Fujio-Turner/sg-log-reader-demo/docs/using.md

 <div>
  <img src="img/connected-time-bar.png" alt="Dashboard">
  </div>
- This chart groups the number how long a replication is open by:
+ This chart groups the times of how long a replication is open by:

  - \# of _changes sent = 1 Second or Less
  - \# of _changes sent = 2 to 10 Seconds